aixp/obc-Coco/README.rst

 This is Coco/R (http://ssw.jku.at/Coco/) for Oberon

-based on implementation taken from A2 (Coco/R V2.2)
+Based on implementation taken from A2 (Coco/R V2.2)

-modifications based on current C# version (Apr 19, 2011)
+Modifications based on current C# version (Apr 19, 2011)

 Usage
 =====